Kenkeluke/Nicepage-clone/README.md

 # Nicepage-clone
-Nice page clone using HTML and CSS
+Nice page clone using HTML and CSS for kode camp Activity 6